python/devguide/triaging.rst

 Resolution
 ''''''''''
-Why the issue was closed.
+Why the issue is in its current state (which is other than "open", usually).

 * accepted
-    Submitted patch was applied.
+    Submitted patch was applied, still needs verifying (for example by watching the `buildbots <http://www.python.org/dev/buildbot/>`_) that
+    everything went fine.
+Then the resolution will turn to *fixed* and the status to *closed*.
 * duplicate
-    Duplicate of another issue; should have the Superceder field filled out.
+    Duplicate of another issue; should have the Superseder field filled out.
 * fixed
-    Someone contributed a fix for the issue.
+    A fix for the issue was committed.
 * invalid
-    For some reason the issue is invalid.
+    For some reason the issue is invalid (e.g. the perceived problem is not a bug in Python).
 * later
     Issue is to be worked on at a later date.
 * out of date
-    The issue has already been fixed.
+    The issue has already been fixed, or the problem doesn't exist anymore for other reasons.
 * postponed
     Issue will not be worked on at the moment.
 * rejected
-    Issue was rejected.
+    Issue was rejected (especially for feature requests).
 * remind
     The issue is acting as a reminder for someone.
 * wont fix